-Theresa Pardo, research associate professor, examines the avenues to helping people trust computer intelligence.
+Theresa Pardo, full research professor, examines the avenues to helping people trust computer intelligence.

 Theresa A. Pardo, Ph.D. serves as Director of the Center for Technology in Government, University at Albany, State University of New York (CTG UAlbany).
 Dr. Pardo also serves as Special Assistant to the President of the University at Albany, as a full research professor in Public Administration and Policy, Rockefeller College and as an affiliate faculty in Information Science, College of Emergency Response, Homeland Security and Cybersecurity.
 Under her leadership, CTG UAlbany, an applied research institute, works with multi-sector and multi-disciplinary teams from the U.S. and around the world to carry out applied research and problem solving projects focused on digital transformation, service innovation and value creation in the public sector.